 - Bake for 60 - 65 minutes or until a toothpick inserted at center of loaf comes out clean.

-- Remove from oven and turn them onto rack to cool.
+- Remove from oven and turn them onto a rack to cool.
 Just be careful - they are hot!

 - Let cool completely before slicing.
 This bread actually tastes better the next day.